-Additionally, per the data class, you can define the vector index type, the vectorizer module and, optionally, other modules.
+Additionally, per data class you can define the vector index type, the vectorizer module and optionally other modules.
 Specific settings to modules and the vector index type can also be set per class and per property.

 Learn more about